Champions Hockey League: 2020–21 season

 The season was cancelled due to COVID-19 pandemic in Europe.

 2021–22 season

 The seventh CHL season had 32 teams competing with qualification being on sporting merits only.
 The six founding leagues were represented by between three and five teams (based on a three-year league ranking) while seven "challenge leagues" were represented by their national champions.
 One place was awarded to the champion of the 2019–20 Champions Hockey League as well as two wild card spots selected by the board to replace the national champions of Belarus and Slovakia.
 The season was marked by participation of the first Ukrainian team, HC Donbass.

 Swedish team Rögle BK in their debut season beat Finnish team Tappara 2–1 in the final at their home Catena Arena in Ängelholm to win the European Trophy for the first time.

+2022–23 season

+The eighth CHL season had 32 teams competing with qualification being on sporting merits only.
+The six founding leagues were represented by between three and five teams (based on a four-year league ranking) while seven "challenge leagues" were represented by their national champions.
+One place each was awarded to the champions of the 2021–22 Champions Hockey League and 2021–22 Continental Cup, as well as one wild card spot selected by the board to replace the Ukrainian champion HC Donbass.
+This season was marked by the participation of the first Hungarian and Slovenian teams, with Fehérvár AV19 and Olimpija Ljubljana joining the competition.

+Finnish team Tappara defeated Swedish team Luleå HF 3–2 in the final at Coop Norrbotten Arena in Luleå to win the European Trophy for the first time.

+2023–24 season

+For the ninth CHL season the format was changed.
+The tournament was reduced to 24 teams, with qualification being on sporting merits only.
+Apart from the reigning champion, the six founding leagues were represented by three teams each, while five "challenger leagues" were represented by one team each.
+The group stage was replaced with the regular season in which teams played six games each, with the teams being ranked in overall standings and 16 best-ranked teams advancing to the playoffs.
+For the first time since the 2015–16 season, the IIHF Continental Cup winners did not get a wild card spot.

+Swiss team Genève-Servette HC won their first Champions Hockey League title, defeating Swedish team Skellefteå AIK 3–2 in the final.
+This made Genève-Servette HC the first Swiss and also the first non-Nordic club to win the title.
+This season also saw the highest attendance of any CHL season to date, finally continuing the upward trend that the competition was on before the COVID-19 pandemic.